LionelDraghi/bbt/README.md

 ### What does the description looks like?

-The behavior is described in Markdown, using almost natural english, using the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) usual pattern *Given / When / Then*, and sentences like "when I run `this command`, then I get no error, and the file `foo.ini` is created".
+The behavior is described in almost natural english using the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) usual pattern *Given / When / Then*, and sentences like "when I run `this command`, then I get no error, and the file `foo.ini` is created".

-A distinctive feature of bbt is that it directly understand those sentences.
-You dont have to learn a specific DSL syntax, nor to use a scripting language.
-This is achieved thanks to a [partial parser](https://devopedia.org/natural-language-parsing).
-It means that bbt take into account only some keywords to recognize the skeleton of the sentence, and is not going to fail because of an unexpected word.

 Here is a simple example of such a description :
 ```md